vorth/vzome-sharing/g4g/14/gift.md

 Aaron adjusted the slicer (the app that generates the extrusion path) so that supports were only produced for the strut tips.
 The result was a very good friction fit with the Zome ball.
+Aaron got busy printing enough for the G4G gift exchange.
+The supports break away very cleanly and quickly with just a roll between thumb and forefinger.

 ![02-oranges-pile](https://user-images.githubusercontent.com/1584024/161401158-85a70ba8-3c81-4cf3-a114-9acecf7c1e44.jpg)